A44690/Gomoku-Bot/README.md

 Based on Stable-Baselines3's maskablePPO, custom features extractor & custom actor-critic policy

-A major update about MCTS is planned.
+A human training mode will be added soon and a update about MCTS is planned.

 ## Required Packages
 Pygame, Numpy, Stable-Baselines3, Sb3-contrib, Gymnasium, and Pytorch required